En flygbild över hur Sjölunda avloppsreningsverk ser ut idag med Lommabukten i bakgrunden.

 Treatment process: membrane bioreactor (MBR)

-Outlet pipes: 2 pipes, 2 metres in diameter, 4 kilometres out into the Öresund
+Outfall pipelines: 2 pipelines, 2 metres in diameter, 4 kilometres out into the Öresund

 Construction time: 8 years, and built while the existing plant is in operation